 You have probably heard that phrase a million times.
 All through high school and college, “it will look good on your resume” was a bonus to volunteering, participating in a sport, or leading an organization.

 Surprisingly, listing some of these resume items on your resume could end up hurting your job search.
 It is important to keep your resume as focused as possible, and this may mean downplaying, or even eliminating, certain activities.

 For example, let’s say you spend your weekends reading to children.
 While this is a noble pursuit, it does not make sense when listed on the resume of someone applying for an accounting position.
 However, this would be a great addition for someone applying to be a teacher.

 Why not list everything?
-While being a well-rounded person is certainly an asset to most jobs, the resume should be targeted as much as possible to the specific position that you’re applying for.
+While being a well-rounded person is certainly an asset to most jobs, the resume should be targeted as much as possible to the specific position that you are applying for.
 You only have a page or two to communicate why you are the strongest candidate.

 Don’t feel that your experiences won’t lend anything to your career.
-Chances are that in the interview, you’ll be able to let your personality shine through, and you can tell the employer more about your background.
+Chances are that in the interview, you will be able to let your personality shine through, and you can tell the employer more about your background.
 If not, however, you have still picked up valuable skills from your activities that can only help you in your new job.

 Find jobs open in your area, in your field, and even have job alerts sent to your inbox when new ones become available at NO cost.
 All at Find Jobs / Get Alerts